Hulvdan/cpp-polymorphic-function-techniques/README.md

 ## Objective

-I wanted to test various techniques of making polymorphic functions at compile time that would allow following the DRY principle without performance penalty of `call` assembly instruction
+I wanted to test various techniques of making polymorphic functions at compile time that would allow to follow the DRY principle without taking a performance penalty of `call` assembly instruction

 ## Conclusion